Iambian/rotmg_fametracker/README.md

 When you push F11 to enable this mode, the following text is placed on the
 clipboard:

-Interval [`itime` / `ifpm`]   Total [`ttime` / `tfpm`]
+~~Interval [`itime` / `ifpm`]   Total [`ttime` / `tfpm`]~~

-* `itime` is the amount of time, in minutes, between the most recently added fame, and the fame added before that.
+* ~~`itime` is the amount of time, in minutes, between the most recently added fame, and the fame added before that.~~
-* `ifpm` is fame-per-minute as measured from the previously added fame value to the most recently added fame value.
+* ~~`ifpm` is fame-per-minute as measured from the previously added fame value to the most recently added fame value.~~
-* `ttime` is the amount of time, in minutes, from the very first time you input a fame value to the time you most recently added a fame value.
+* ~~`ttime` is the amount of time, in minutes, from the very first time you input a fame value to the time you most recently added a fame value.~~
-* `tfpm` is fame-per-minute as measured from the very first fame value you added to the most recently added fame value.
+* ~~`tfpm` is fame-per-minute as measured from the very first fame value you added to the most recently added fame value.~~

+`fpm` fpm

+* Where `fpm` is fame-per-minute as measured from the previously added fame value to the most recently added fame value.

+This section was modified to make the return more discreet and avoid being called out as a "hacker" or a "botter".
+Some people simply can't appreciate something that technically isn't against ToS (as it doesn't actually touch the game or any of its components).

 Share this info to anyone who wants to know.
 It's on your clipboard so you can paste it to the chat.